The Alliance Dashboard

 Our extraordinary natural heritage is flourishing, having been restored over large areas, including where people live.
 People live, care for, and benefit from the environment in ways that bolster natural ecology together with the communities that live within them.

-To create a connected and aligned region that understands, protects, enhances, and future prod the values of nature critical to the Top of the South that this flourishing nature in turn enriches its communities.
+To create a connected and aligned region that understands, protects, enhances, and future proofs the values of nature critical to the Top of the South that this flourishing nature in turn enriches its communities.

 To care for each other, to be respectful, and an act of reciprocity of natural resources to be shared with others